-In-office deep sedation/general anesthesia techniques require at least 3 individuals.
-In addition to the anesthesia care provider and treating dentist, support staff shall be present to assist the operator as necessary.
+Office-based deep sedation/general anesthesia techniques require at least 3 individuals.
+The anesthesia care provider's responsibilities are to administer drugs or direct their administration and to observe constantly the patient's vital signs, airway patency, and adequacy of ventilation.2 In addition to the anesthesia care provider and operating dentist, staff shall be present to assist the operator and support resuscitative measures, if required.

-It is the obligation of treating practitioners, when employing anesthesia-trained personnel to administer deep sedation/general anesthesia, to verify their credentials and experience.
+It is the obligation of treating practitioners, when employing anesthesia personnel to administer deep sedation/general anesthesia, to verify their credentials and experience.

-- The anesthesia care provider must be a licensed dental and/or medical practitioner with appropriate state certification for deep sedation/general anesthesia. - 2.
+- 1. The anesthesia care provider must be a licensed dental and/ or medical practitioner with appropriate state certification for deep sedation/general anesthesia. - 2.
 The anesthesia care provider must have completed a 1- or 2-year dental anesthesia residency or its equivalent, as approved by the American Dental Association (ADA), and/or medical anesthesia residency, as approved by the American Medical Association (AMA). - 3.
 The anesthesia care provider must be licensed by and in compliance with the laws of the state in which he/she practices.
 Laws vary from state to state and must be respected. - 4.
-If state law permits a certified registered nurse anesthetist to function under the supervision of a dentist, the dentist is required to have completed training in deep sedation/general anesthesia and be licensed or permitted, as appropriate to state law.
+If state law permits a certified registered nurse anesthetist or anesthesia assistant to function under the supervision of a dentist, the dentist is required to have completed training in deep sedation/general anesthesia and be licensed or permitted, as appropriate to state law.

-The dentist and anesthesia care provider must be compliant with the AAPD's Clinical Guideline on Elective Use of Minimal, Moderate, and Deep Sedation and General Anesthesia for Pediatric Dental Patients1 (pages 110-118) or other appropriate guideline(s) of the ADA, AMA, and their recognized specialties.
-The recommendations in this document may be exceeded at any time if the change involves improved safety and is supported by currently-accepted practice and/ or is evidenced-based.
+The dentist and anesthesia care provider must be compliant with the AAP/AAPD's Guideline on Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures2 or other appropriate guideline(s) of the ADA, AMA, and their recognized specialties.
+The recommendations in this document may be exceeded at any time if the change involves improved safety and is supported by currently-accepted practice and/or is evidence-based.

-The dentist and anesthesia care provider must work together to enhance patient safety.
+The dentist and anesthesia personnel must work together to enhance patient safety.
 Effective communication is essential.
 The dentist introduces the concept of deep sedation/general anesthesia to the parent and provides appropriate preoperative instructions and informational materials.
-The dentist or his/her designee coordinates medical consultations if necessary.
+The dentist or his/ her designee coordinates medical consultations when necessary.
 The anesthesia care provider explains potential risks and obtains informed consent for sedation/anesthesia.
-Office staff should understand their additional responsibilities and special considerations (eg, loss of protective reflexes) associated with in-office delivery of deep sedation/general anesthesia.
+Office staff should understand their additional responsibilities and special considerations (eg, loss of protective reflexes) associated with office-based deep sedation/general anesthesia.
 Advanced training in recognition and management of pediatric emergencies is critical in providing safe sedation and anesthetic care.
 Although it is appropriate for the most experienced professional (ie, the anesthesia provider) to assume responsibility in managing anesthesia-related emergencies, the operating dentist and clinical staff need to maintain current expertise in basic life support.
-An individual experienced in recovery care must be in attendance in the recovery facility until the patient through continual monitoring exhibits respiratory and cardiovascular stability and appropriate discharge criteria have been met.
+An individual experienced in recovery care must be in attendance in the recovery facility until the patient, through continual monitoring, exhibits respiratory and cardiovascular stability and appropriate discharge criteria2 have been met.
 In addition, the staff of the treating dentist must be well-versed in emergency protocols (including cardiopulmonary resuscitation) and have contact numbers for emergency medical services and ambulance services.
 Emergency preparedness must be updated and practiced on a regular basis.